Client Consultation Competition

 Maastricht, Faculty of Law (Statenzaal)

-Entry fee: The entry fee for all teams is € 50,- per student team.
+Entry fee: The entry fee for all non-Maastricht teams is € 100,- per student team.
 The fee has to be paid within a week after receiving payment instructions.
-The fee will be reimbursed when the team actually participates in the national selection on 18 Juanuary 2014 or withdraws before the registration deadline.
+The fee will be reimbursed when the team withdraws before January 5, 2015.

-Registration only by email has to be sent to email@example.com, specifying first and last names, address, e-mail address, phone number and faculty (university, college or law program (law school)).
+Registration only by email has to be sent to firstname.lastname@example.org, specifying for each team member first and last names, address, e-mail address, phone number and faculty (university, college or law program (law school), year of study).

-By registering, each team of Maastricht University expressly declares a) to be available in the period between the preliminary rounds and the finals to attend interviewing training sessions, b) to accept directions from the coach regarding the preparation for the finals, and c) to be available to attend the international finals from the beginning to the end.
+By registering, each team of Maastricht University expressly declares a) to be available in the period between January 5, 2015, and the finals to attend interviewing training sessions, b) to accept directions from the coach regarding the preparation for the finals, and c) to be available to attend the international finals from the beginning to the end.